es-progress/zephyr/docs/profiles.md

 mkdir -p profiles/foo
 ```

-You can create from scratch also, but an easier way is to copy the default profile in `/example` directory.
+You can also create from scratch, but an easier way is to copy the default profile in `/example` directory.

 ```
 # Use supplied default profile